Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/_index.md

 * The `COLLECTOR_OTLP_ENABLED` environment variable must be set to `true` to enable the OpenTelemetry Collector.

-The `4318` port is the OTLP/HTTP port, and the `4317` port is the OTLP/GRPC port which OpenTelemetry plugin not supported yet.
+* The `4318` port is the OTLP/HTTP port and the `4317` port is the OTLP/GRPC port that isn't supported by the OpenTelemetry plugin yet.

 ### Set up a OpenTelemetry Collector